VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Though most chemicals in beauty products present limited or zero danger, some are associated to severe health problems, such as neurological harm and cancer.
-Cosmetic chemicals get into your body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.
+While many chemicals in beauty products present minimal or absolutely no threat, dozens have been associated to significant health issues, such as cancer, and neurological harm.
+Cosmetic chemicals get into a person's body through internal use, the skin, and inhalation, and lead to similar risks as food chemicals, per this site.

-Chemicals linked to cancer are found in food, water, and various other commonly used items.
-However, no sector of consumer items is accountable to less government oversight than cosmetics and other personal products, including Vitamin E Cream.
-While most of the contaminants and chemicals in cosmetics and personal care products very likely present very little risk, being exposed to a few is linked to worrying health disorders, including cancer.
+Chemicals and contaminants linked to cancer are found in food and various other everyday items.
+Still, no area of consumer items is subject to less government inspection than cosmetics, including Vitamin E Cream.
+Although many of the chemicals and contaminants in cosmetics and personal care products probably present minimal risk, exposure to some is linked to critical health problems, such as cancer.